T.C.A. §§ 13-3-401 and 13-4-301 define a subdivision as:

 Hence, any development meeting this definition will be subject to municipal or regional planning commission subdivision regulations.

 T.C.A. § 13-4-304(a) provides that a subdivision plat shall be approved or disapproved by the planning commission within sixty (60) days after initial consideration by the commission (with extensions for city celebrated holidays).
 Failure to act within 60 days shall be deemed an approval of the plat.
 The plat is required to be placed on the agenda of the planning commission within 30 days of its filing or at the next regularly scheduled meeting after the thirty-day period.
-The applicant may waive the time frame requirement for the appearance of the plat on the agenda.
+The applicant may waive the time frame requirement for the appearance of the plat on the agenda and consent to an extension or extensions of the applicable time period.

 As the subdivision of residential property is of inherently local character, the legislature has long granted authority to regulate this process to local governments.
 The powers granted to municipal planning commissions are found in T.C.A.
 Title 13, Chapter 4.
 Under these provisions planning commission regulations may: